Fnyasimi/MARS-Update-Pipeline/motif-collections/hg/raw-motifs/README.md

 ## Cis-BP
 Human motifs from Cis-BP were downloaded from [here](http://cisbp.ccbr.utoronto.ca/bulk.php) on 26 Feb 2020 and converted to meme format using a custom script `cisbpconverter.sh`

+Information about the motifs can be found in `TF_Information-hg.txt`.

 ## humanC2H2ZF
 Data was downloaded from [here](http://floresta.eead.csic.es/footprintdb/index.php?database=22&type=motif&page=1) on 26 Feb 2020 in transfac format then converted to meme format.